See Where Your Users Actually Come From

 The Problem

-In most analytics tools, direct traffic doesn’t just mean users typing your URL.
-It’s often a catch-all bucket for sessions where the source was lost, including:
+In most analytics tools, direct traffic isn’t just users typing your URL.
+It also includes sessions where the source is unknown.Example -

 • Email links without UTMs